bhisaac/5eFP/5eFP-SRD.md

 If your character Recalls stabilized at MAX Wounds, your character spends the first downtime round discarding one wound, which revives the PC.
 Once revived, the PC may then purchase additional rounds of downtime.

 Once downtime finishes, GMs and players spend 5 minutes on unstructured downtime for self-reflection.
-During this downtime, activities can include resting, taking a break, journaling, drawing, or reflecting on the gaming experience.
+During this downtime, activities can include resting, taking a break, journaling, drawing, or reflecting on the game session experience.
 Following this period of self-reflection, there is a 25-minute group-sharing session facilitated by the GM and conducted using talking stick rules.

 > When a player wishes to speak, they pick up the talking stick.
 If the talking stick is unavailable because someone else is using it, the player must wait until it is available.
 The player holding the talking stick has the floor and may speak without others speaking, interrupting, or crosstalking.
 Once a player has finished sharing, they can pass the talking stick to the next player who wants to contribute or place it in the center of the sharing space.
 Players are encouraged to be mindful of one another and allow as many fellow players a chance to speak as possible.
 >